 What Qualifies as Medical Malpractice?

 According to the Journal of the American Medical Association (JAMA), medical negligence is the third leading cause of death in the United States, following only heart disease and cancer.
 In 2012, more than $3 billion, averaging one payout every 43 minutes, was spent on medical malpractice payouts.
 Despite those alarming statistics, not every negative outcome after treatment qualifies for medical malpractice.
 It is crucial to understand when you may be the victim of medical malpractice and when you may not, injury attorneys Las Vegas explain.
+If you believe you’ve been injured due to the negligence of a healthcare provider, consulting a medical malpractice attorney in Las Vegas can help you understand your legal options.

 Failure to Follow the Medical Standard of Care